 L Catterton nears agreement to buy Ilegal Mezcal.
 (FS)

-L Catterton, a consumer-focused private equity firm, is in advanced talks to acquire Ilegal Mezcal, a producer of a handcrafted Mexican spirit that uses roasted Agave Espadin, Bloomberg
+L Catterton, a consumer-focused private equity firm, is in advanced talks to acquire Ilegal Mezcal, a producer of a handcrafted Mexican spirit that uses roasted Agave Espadin, Bloomberg reported.

 The mezcal maker, which counts VMG Partners and Bacardi among its backers, would be valued at less than $200m in a transaction.
 L Catterton is making the investment through its Latin America fund.